 The rise of the crowd-sourced syllabus is an important leap in both disseminating and gathering knowledge and in shaping active learners, no matter their age or location.

 Editor’s Note: Updated with new articles May 2020.
 Please get in touch with comments.
 These articles are just a small selection of the work we publish on JSTOR Daily.
-Please use the tags on this article to find your way to more useful content, or sign up for our newsletter to get a digest of stories each week.
+Please click on the tags on this article to find your way to more useful content, or sign up for our newsletter to get a digest of stories each week.
 To support our work providing historical and scholarly context to the news and current affairs, you can become a member on Patreon.